UD-S24-CISC181/hw8-webez-basics-walkthrough/project-writeup.md

 **Q:** *What does the **REMOVE** requirement mean in the Habit Tracker?*\
 **A:** The **REMOVE** requirement means that you should be able to remove a habit from the list of habits.
 This should also remove the habit from the graph.
 If you have a habit that has been tracked for multiple days, then removing the habit should remove all of the data for that habit from the Tracker.
 But it's not referring to checking/unchecking the habit in the tracker - it's talking about actually *removing* the habit entirely. *(Added 5/7/24 at 12:26pm)*

+**Q:** *What is this `Diagram` tab that appears in my deployed site's `docs` page?*\
+**A:** The `Diagram` tab is a new feature that shows a diagram of the components in your application.
+This is a feature of WebEz that we have not covered in class, but it is a useful tool for understanding the structure of your application.
+The boxes are each of your Component classes; solid lines are drawn between fields composing other components, and dashed lines are drawn between references made through local variables, parameters, and return values.
+You can ignore this tab if you like, but it may be helpful for understanding how your components are connected.
+Although you will not be graded directly on the diagram, the graders may use it to more quickly understand the structure of your website as they review your code.
+If you think that the  diagram is inaccurate, then you can contact Dr. Bart ([acbart@udel.edu](acbart@udel.edu)) with bug reports. *(Added 5/7/24 at 12:15pm)*

 ## Change Log

 We'll keep track of changes to the project in this Change Log, in case we have to make significant changes or clarifications.